 The All Star Team of Progressive Male Hypocrites: The Conservationist, The Unionist, The Journalist, The Politician

 No, I shouldn’t be shocked by your hypocrisy, your lack of self-awareness.
-I’m such a naive, silly, silly woman for assuming you, the good guys of the labor, justice, environmental movements, would take responsibility for your own acts of harassment and sexism.
+I’m such a naive, silly woman for assuming you, the good guys of the labor, justice, and environmental movements would take responsibility for your own acts of harassment and sexism.

 To the progressive men re-tweeting, re-posting, re-signaling your support for the #MeToo movement: you’re peacocks strutting brightly colored feathers fallen from other birds.
 Feel that tightening in your gut?
 It’s called guilt, and good news, it means you’re not a sociopath.
 Women like Ijeoma Oluo and Lindy West suggest ways you can take personal responsibility and make amends by dropping the plumage and showing a little vulnerable underbelly, taking responsibility for your wrongs.